fallen-icarus/cardano-loans/README.md

 ##### Closing an Offer
 If the lender changes their mind about their offer *prior* to it being accepted by the borrower, or if the borrower accepts a different offer, the lender may close the offer and reclaim their Offer UTxO accordingly:

-1. The `CloseOffer` redeemer must be used for the loan validator and the `BurnBeaconToken` redeemer must be used for the minting policy.
+1. The `CloseOffer` redeemer must be used for the loan validator and the `BurnBeacons` redeemer must be used for the minting policy.
 2. The datum attached to the UTxO must be an `OfferDatum`.
 If it isn't, then this UTxO cannot possibly be an Offer.
 3. If the Offer beacon is present in the UTxO, this is a valid offer and the LenderID is guaranteed to be present.
 Custody belongs to the lender.
 Additional checks are required in this situation:
-    - The pubkey hash of the lender must sign the transaction.
-The pubkey hash can be gotten from the offer datum since the presence of the Offer Token means that the datum is properly configured.
+    - The credential of the lender must sign the transaction.
+The credential hash can be gotten from the offer datum since the presence of the Offer Token means that the datum is properly configured.
+It is either a pubkey or a staking script.
     - All offer beacons in the transaction inputs must be burned.
     - All of the lender's IDs in the transaction inputs must be burned.
 4. If the offer beacon is not present, the address owner gets custody by default.
 This scenario can only happen if the offer is not a valid offer.
     - The staking credential of the address must signal approval.

-Spending custody for the lender is enforced by requiring the lender's signature when appropriate.
+Spending custody for the lender is enforced by requiring the lender's approval when appropriate.

 This redeemer can be used by the address owner to claim any misconfigured UTxOs that have an `OfferDatum`.